PaulKinlan/paul.kinlan.me/content/en/2010-12-09-drag-to-desktop-in-js.markdown

 <p>It is pretty simple, we attach a function to the ondragstart event.
 That
 function simply sets the sets Data on the dataTransefer object in the event callback.
-The data is of a specific type called &ldquo;DownloadURL&rdquo; and attaches a valid URI &ndash; this URI can be anything in the domain, or it can be a DataURI (as in the case of this example).
+The data is of a specific type called 'DownloadURL' and attaches a valid URI &ndash; this URI can be anything in the domain, or it can be a DataURI (as in the case of this example).
 Prior to the URI is the meta-data about the URI, in this case it is <em>application/zip:package.zip</em> which is a simple